Springfield, New Zealand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Check that you find the necessary kind.
-The vast majority of adapters currently sold are simply plug changers and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most areas.
+A plug adapter that supports outlet types I. Be sure to choose the correct type.
+A lot of adapters available online are just plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most areas.

 • Luggage scale to avoid fees